 - Develop a proposed discovery plan.

-Among all the items mentioned, each party must create their own discovery plan defined in Rule 26 (f)(3)(c) which recommends several issues to consider during your 26(f) conference.
+Among all the items mentioned, each party must create and submit their own proposed discovery plan defined in Rule 26 (f)(3)(c) which recommends several issues to consider during your 26(f) conference.

 - Specific custodians to target